 Save up for an Emergency Fund

-During these uncertain times, it’s even more important that you create an emergency fund out of your current as well as past savings – typically 3 months is recommended.
-But you may extend it to up to 12 months to create a deeper safety net for yourself, especially when it might take a longer time to land a job.
+Saving for a rainy day is important enough from day to day.
+In uncertain times like these, it’s even more important that you have an emergency fund set aside.
+It could be made up of your current as well as past savings, and typically, about three months of expenses is recommended.
+But you may extend it to up to 12 months’ worth of expenditure, in order to create a deeper safety net for yourself, especially when it might take a longer time to land a job right now.

-It might seem daunting at first to have to save up such a large sum of money, but you never know how small amounts of money saved up daily can really add up over time!
+It might seem daunting at first to have to save up such a large sum of money, but you never know how small amounts of money put aside daily can really add up over time!

 Back track your expenses and calculate how much liquid funds you’d need per month, and divide it up from there with your current savings.
 You then want to break it down into daily sums and from there, you can realistically work towards a certain fund for your future as backup!
 Planner Bee has a great article here on working out those sums.